Awaam Pakistan

 The Awaam Pakistan (عوام پاڪستان, lit.
 'People of Pakistan', abbr.
-AP) is a political party in Pakistan that was established in 2024 by former Prime Minister Shahid Khaqan Abbasi and former Minister of Finance Miftah Ismail, both of whom had left the Pakistan Muslim League (N) (PML-N) It was registered with the Election Commission of Pakistan (ECP) on 9 January 2025 alongside the Istehkam-e-Pakistan Party.
+AP) is a political party in Pakistan that was established in 2024 by former Prime Minister Shahid Khaqan Abbasi and former Minister of Finance Miftah Ismail, both of whom had left the Pakistan Muslim League (N) (PML-N) It was registered with the Election Commission of Pakistan (ECP) on 9 January 2025.
+It ranks among the three major Pakistani political parties alongside the PTI, PML-N and the PPP.

 The formal launching ceremony of the party was held on 6 July 2024 in Islamabad, Rawalpindi, Lahore, and Karachi.

 History

 On 3 January 2023, Maryam Nawaz, daughter of Pakistan Muslim League (N) (PML-N) leader Nawaz Sharif, was appointed as senior vice president of the PML-N, making her one of the PML-N's senior-most leaders.
 Numerous senior leaders within PML-N expressed regret and displeasure over the lack of consultation preceding Maryam's appointment, which positioned her as the second most senior figure in the party, following her leaving uncle Shehbaz Sharif.
 Within an hour of the announcement of Maryam's promotion, Shahid Khaqan Abbasi, former Prime Minister and a leader of PML-N, resigned as senior vice president of PML-N, saying "Maryam needs space, if we are there, there will be disagreement, which is not suitable for anyone."
 He later quit PML-N in December 2023.
 In an interview, Abbasi said his "stature in the PML-N is equal to that of Shehbaz Sharif and working under Maryam is not acceptable to him at all.
 He takes it as his insult."
-Another leader of PML-N, Miftah Ismail, also announced he would quit PML-N following his removal from his position as Federal Minister of Finance by Maryam.
+Another leader of PML-N, Miftah Ismail, also announced he would quit PML-N following his removal from his position as Federal Minister of Finance.

 The party was founded in June 2024 by Shahid Khaqan Abbasi, the former Prime Minister of Pakistan, and Miftah Ismail, the former Minister of Finance.
 Prior to forming AP, Abbasi was a senior leader of the PML-N. He had left his former party on 16 December 2023, later citing his endorsement of the ووٹ کو عزت دو (lit.
 'Honour the vote') narrative, which he claimed the PML-N had abandoned after Nawaz Sharif had returned from self-imposed exile.
 Ismail had left the PML-N on 25 June 2023, saying he was "not interested in active politics anymore".